adamrutter/hugo-boilerplate/README.md

 2. Compiles/minifies Sass to `static/css/main.css` upon any changes in `src/scss`.
 Also generates source maps.
 3. Transpiles JavaScript to `static/js` upon changes in `src/js`.
 Also generates source maps.
 4. Optimises SVG to `static/svg` and builds a sprite at `static/svg/sprite.svg` upon changes in `src/svg`.
+5. Optimises images recursively to `static/img`.
+Directory structure is maintained.
+Changes to directories (eg, copying a directory of images) are not reflected in `static/img` This is because only the directory is detected as having changed.

 ### `npm run build`